The Break-down of the Cakravatin Empire

 (NC: Section 2: The Founding of Muang Nan: P.9)

-Under the Mongol control, new frontiers were open-up for the nomad tribes of the Gobi Desert and Central China to look for better life-style.
-Their arrival to the southern tip of Chinese continent brought more strength for local economy leading to the rise of local Yueh leadership who, in turn, paid tribute to the Great Khan.
-Unfortunately, their movement was no longer restricted to the Chinese continent.
+Under the Mongolian control, new frontiers were open-up for the nomad tribesmen of the Gobi Desert to look for better life-style.
+Their arrival to the southern tip of Chinese continent brought more strength for local economy that led to the rise of local Yueh rulers who were in turn paid tribute to the Great Khan.
+Unfortunately, their movement was not only restricted to the Chinese continent.
 After the formation of Cheng-Mien by Kublai Khan, they were set free to move further south spreading along the way Tai Culture and Language among native of Lua (Lao) and Khmer-Mon stocks.
 To modern scholars, the recent Tai development of the Mien migration down south was being used to formulate the Tai migration theory.
 Most scholars ignored altogether the effect of the Mongolian invasion of Yunnan as a possible cause of the Tai development on Indochina (Notes: The Fall of Angkor under the Mongol Attack).

 The Tai Cultural Incursion

-Dai-Viets had obviously been in contact with the Mongols through the Tai-yuan ledership more than any other Chinese southern provinces.
+Dai-Viets had obviously been in contact with the Mongols through the Tai-yuan leadership more than any other Chinese southern provinces.
 Entrusted by the Chinese court of different dynasties, their armies stood guard the southern frontiers of China since the Han Dynasty.
-By the arrival of Kublai Khan, they were very much used to the Mongoloid policy and military strategy, so much so that after their relationship went sour they had no problem to withstand their attacks.
-Being left alone by the Song Dynasty, Dai-viet was looking for self-autonomy but would soon faced with strong resistance from the Mongols.
+By the arrival of Kublai Khan, they were very much used to the Mongoloid policy and military strategy, so much so that after their relationship went sour they had no problem to withstand the Mongolian attacks.
+Being left alone by the Sung Dynasty, Dai-viet was looking for self-autonomy but would soon faced with strong resistance from the Mongols.
 Their restlessness prompted them once again to look for opportunity in the south and Champapura became their target.
-Unlike previous attempts when attacks were met with the Angkorian defense, this time Champapura was isolated and became prey for a take-over.
+Unlike previous attempts when attacks were met with the Angkorean defense, this time Champapura was isolated and became prey for a take-over.
 Their drive was however met with serious setback induced by Kublai own personal drive.
-After taking over Champapura, evidences show that Kublai gave the Cham court full protection.
-At the same time, Kublai transformed Champa into becoming a strong military center to support the next campaign against Angkor.
-We had argued that Kublai had also used his Tai vassalage of Siamese states to bread through the southern barrier toward Angkor.
-Despite the elaborate preparation, his campaign however received limited success due to constant resistance of the locals under the leadership of the Three Shan Brothers, the Mongols could never make a full-scale invasion over Angkor.
-To make the matter worst, there were already signs that the Tai pact started to show sign of cracking down.
+After taking over Champapura, evidences show that Kublai gave the Cham court full protection and transformed Champa into becoming a strong military center to support the next campaign against Angkor.
+Before that, we had argued that Kublai had used his Tai vassalage of Siamese states to bread through the southern barrier toward Angkor, but despite the elaborate preparation, his campaign however received limited success.
+Due to constant resistance of the locals under the leadership of the Three Shan Brothers, the Mongols could never make a full-scale invasion over Angkor.
+To make the matter worst, there were already signs that the Tai pact started to to fracture itself up.
 The conquest of Champapura was by all mean Kublai's last change to carry on the campaign against Angkor.
-Facing with the uncertainty in regard to the Yuan court, Dai-Viet had to use the best of their ability to manipulate the Cham court to stay out of the Mongol's target list.
-The Mongols 'decline moreover gave Dai-Viet not only a great relief, but a new opportunity to run over Champapura.
-By the time that the Yuan court had pulled itself out from Rajapati in 1303, evidences show that he also decided to scrape his Southeast Asian venture algogether.
-When that happended, Champa had to face head-on with Dai-viets who were well prepared to fill out the gap.
-As expected, Champapura succumbed to Dai-viet's taking over but managed to free itself again when the son of Jaya Simhavarman III with the Queen Bhakaradevi ascended the throne in 1307, at the age of twenty-three, the new Cham King was vigorous but was very much restrained by the turn of events.
-At that moment, Champa had to rely on the long distance relationship either with Java and the Yuan court for protection.
-During the next phase of Dai-Viet intervention, there was not much information left by the Cham Court and scholars had to rely solely on Dai-Viet' s source to compile the next history of Champa.
-The annals of Vietnam called the new Cham King Che Chi and his reign marked the start of a new attempts to recover back lost territory to Dai-Viet.
-Rebellions in the old provinces north of the Col des nuages that had been ceeded to Dai-Viet obliged the Emperor Tran Ahn-tong to lead an expedition there in 1312.
-The expedition resulted in the capture of the Cham king to be brought as prisoner to Tonkin where he died in 1313.
+Facing with the uncertainty in regard to the Yuan court, Dai-Viet had to postpone its plan and used the best of their ability to manipulate the Cham court to stay out of the Mongol's protection.
+The Mongols' decline moreover gave Dai-Viet not only a great relief, but a new opportunity to run over Champapura.
+By the time that the Yuan court had pulled itself out from Rajapati in 1303, the Great Khan also decided to scrape his Southeast Asian venture altogether.
+When that happened, Champa had to face head-on with Dai-viets who were well prepared to fill out the gap.
+As expected, Champapura succumbed to Dai-viet but managed to free itself again when the son of Jaya Simhavarman III with the Queen Bhakaradevi took control of the Champa's court in 1307.
+At the age of twenty-three, the new Cham King was vigorous but was very much restrained by the turn of events.
+At that moment, he had to rely on the long distance relationship either with Java and the Yuan court for protection.
+During the next phase of Dai-Viet intervention, there was not much information left by the Cham Court to check on Dai-Viet' s source to compile the next history of Champa.
+The annals of Vietnam called the new Cham King Che Chi whose reign marked the start of a new attempt to recover back Cham's lost territory.
+Rebellion in the old provinces north of the Col des nuages that had been ceded to Dai-Viet obliged the Emperor Tran Ahn-tong to lead an expedition there in 1312.
+The expedition resulted in the capture of the Cham king to be brought as prisoner to Annam where he died in 1313.
 His brother was made a suzerain protector of Champa by the emperor of Dai-Viet in the same year and was protected by the emperor during the Siamese attack.
 In 1314, when the Emperor Tran Ahn-tong abdicated in favor of his son Tran Minh-Trong, the feudatory prince took the opportunity to free himself and conquer back the lost provinces of the north.
 He was defeated in 1318 and escape to take refuge in Java.
 In his place, Dai-Viet placed a military Chief called Che A-nan on the throne of Champa.
 This attempt to take control of the Cham court resulted in the elimination of the legitimate Cham royal house until the next advent of the formation of Nokor Kanta by a line of kings from Malayu (Nokor Champa: The Reestablishment of Champapura: The Formation of Nokor Kanta).
 The Cham ruler soon attempted to liberate himself and by relying on the Mongols he conducted a successful campaign against Dai-viet in 1326.
 During his reign, the Fransciscan priest Orderic of Pordenone visited the country.
 In his account of the visit, the priest stressed the procreation of two hundreds children by the king for he hatch many wives and concubines.
 He also noticed the Hindu ritual of Sharia law being applied at a grand scale at the Cham country.